star-power-riscv/riscv-resources/README.md

 ### [PicoRV32](https://github.com/YosysHQ/picorv32)

 `PicoRV32` is a CPU core that implements the RISC-V RV32IMC Instruction Set developed by [Yosys Open SYnthesis Suite group](https://github.com/YosysHQ).
 They have developed many open source EDA tools.
+[Here](https://juejin.cn/post/7372245998897774629) is a brief introduction of the project.

 ## Documents